 Halley Porter, author of the Century Foundation website article, says that in her analysis, seven of 11 flagship universities in these states that adopted race-neutral policies were able to maintain or exceed enrollment figures for African Americans and Latinos recorded before the ban.

 As for MBA admissions, the University of California-Berkeley’s Haas School of Business and the University of Michigan’s Ross School of Business are among the top public schools that have been prohibited by their states from using affirmative action.
-The schools, therefore, achieve diversity in different ways—for example, by partnering with the Consortium for Graduate Study in Management, which provides financial aid, and by organizing outreach programs for minority students.
+The schools, therefore, achieve diversity in different ways—for example, by partnering with the Consortium for Graduate Study in Management (Consortium MBA), which provides financial aid, and by organizing outreach programs for minority students.